nilseuropa/vector_ros_driver/README.md

 ### SDK Setup

 Get the Vector SDK if you don't have it already with `python3 -m pip install --user anki_vector`.
-Run the `sdk_auto_config.sh` script to save the Anki SDK certification file to your disk.
+Run `python3 -m anki_vector.configure` script and follow instructions to save the Anki SDK certificate file to your disk.